garytate123/gary-s-eleventy-blog/posts/session-3-semantic-html-accessibility.md

 title: Session 3 - Semantic HTML & Accessibility
 description: This session explains why using semantic HTML is good for SEO robots, developers and accessibility.
-The learners will be shown some facts about disability and have accessibility explained to them
+The learners will be shown some facts about disability and have accessibility explained to them.
 tags:
   - HTML
   - Accessibility